 As a mother of a 21-month-old, it has been fascinating to see that from such a young age, my daughter is so eager to learn about the world around her, absorbing every sound she hears and image she sees.
-Our aim as parents has been to create a space at home where our daughter can learn through play, particularly focussing on language learning through play.
-Through teaching I have learnt that creating a love for reading as well as making a child aware of sounds and letters should start at a very young age.
+Our aim as parents has been to create a space at home where our daughter can learn through play, particularly focusing on language learning through play.
+Through teaching, I have learnt that creating a love for reading, as well as making a child aware of sounds and letters, should start at a very young age.

 Having had the privilege of working in a variety of schools, the lack of reading and comprehension skills found in the Foundation Phase really concerned me.
 We don’t necessarily need kids to be star readers, just eager to learn.
-Kids with all backgrounds and abilities sit in front of us one day to day basis.
-As teachers we are expected to teach them all in the same way.
-The norm nowadays is to assess their abilities and try meeting them where they are at- be it intervention or enrichment.
-Time consuming?
+Kids with all backgrounds and abilities sit in front of us on a day-to-day basis.
+As teachers, we are expected to teach them all in the same way.
+The norm nowadays is to assess their abilities and try to meet them where they are at – be it intervention or enrichment.
+Time-consuming?
 No doubt.
 Worth it?
 Definitely.

 My desire as a teacher and as a mother is to encourage you to help equip parents to instil a love for reading and language in their homes.
 Language development should start at home and our aim as teachers should be to encourage and equip parents with helpful, practical tips that they can make use of.
 Below are some tips to create a fun interactive way of learning: